 script.

-We will use the built-in math
+We will use the built-in math module that allows us to

 use advanced mathematical functions.